 The exemption specifically excludes a vehicle licensed and titled for use on public highways.
 Equipment which is an integral part of a vehicle licensed and titled for use on public highways is excluded from this exemption, even if it is used in the origination or integration of the various sources of program material for commercial radio or television transmission.
 If the equipment is bought or sold with the vehicle, it is considered an integral part of the vehicle and would not qualify for the exemption.
 However, equipment purchased separately from the vehicle and later placed in the vehicle does not automatically qualify for the exemption.
-Only equipment that is readily removable from the vehicle and used in the origination or integration of the various sources of program material for commercial radio or television transmission may qualify for the exemption.
+Only equipment that is readily removable from the vehicle and used in the origination or integration of the various sources of program material for commercial for commercial for the various sources of program material for the various sources of program material for commercial radio or television transmission may qualify for the exemption.